sourcegraph/learn/posts/structural-search-patterns.md

 type: posts
 ---

-How to Search with Sourcegraph using Structural Search Structural search helps you search code for syntactical code patterns like function calls, arguments, `if`...`else` statements, and `try`...`catch` statements.
+Structural search helps you search code for syntactical code patterns like function calls, arguments, `if`...`else` statements, and `try`...`catch` statements.
 It's useful for finding nested and recursive patterns as well as multi-line blocks of code.

 Structural search patterns are one of the three search patterns supported by Sourcegraph, along with literal patterns and regular expressions.
-It's different from regular expressions because it takes into account the syntax of code, like balanced brackets, quoted strings, and delimiters.
+They're different from regular expressions because they take into account the syntax of code, like balanced brackets, quoted strings, and delimiters.

 ## Enabling structural search on Sourcegraph

 Enable structural search by clicking the icon of two square brackets (<CodeBracketsIcon/>) to the right of the search box:

 <GifLikeVideo url="/tutorial-images/enable-structural-search.mp4"/>